PSR-A Pilica: History

 Work on the Pilica system began in 2006 at the Military University of Technology.
 In 2010–2013, they were co-financed by the National Centre for Research and Development and implemented by a consortium consisting of the Military University of Technology as the program leader, Zakłady Mechaniczne Tarnów and Bumar-Labedy.
-Ultimately, the contractor for Pilica is the PGZ-PILICA consortium, which consists of the following Polish Armaments Group (PGZ) companies: PIT-Radwar, PCO and Zakłady Mechaniczne Tarnów.
+The contractor for Pilica is the PGZ-PILICA consortium, which consists of the following Polish Armaments Group (PGZ) companies: PIT-Radwar, PCO and Zakłady Mechaniczne Tarnów.
 In 2015, the in-house tests of the system were completed.

-On November 24, 2016, a contract worth PLN 746.16 million gross was signed for the delivery of six PSR-A Pilica systems.
-There are a total of 6 command posts, 36 fire units, 6 radar stations and 60 recovery vehicles, including 36 fire units transport vehicles, 12 transport vehicles and 12 ammunition vehicles.
+In November 2016, a contract worth PLN 746.16 million gross was signed for the delivery of six PSR-A Pilica systems.
+There are a total of 6 command posts, 36 fire units, 6 radar stations and 60 recovery vehicles, including 36 fire unit transport vehicles, 12 transport vehicles and 12 ammunition vehicles.
 In 2018, an annex to the contract was signed, directing the serial production system.
-In the years 2019–2020, training camps were conducted to check the operation of the entire system.
-In October 2020, PGZ announced that PSR-A Pilica has completed delivery and acceptance tests, which opens the way for deliveries of the system to the Polish Armed Forces.
+In 2019–2020, training camps were conducted to check the operation of the entire system.
+In October 2020, PSR-A Pilica completed delivery and acceptance tests, opening the way for deliveries of the system to the Polish Armed Forces.

 Service in Poland

-On December 18, 2020, the first prototype of the six ordered sets was handed over to the Polish Armed Forces, which was used by the 37th Air Defense Missile Squadron (3 BROP).
+In December 2020, the first prototype of the six ordered sets was handed over to the Polish Armed Forces, which was used by the 37th Air Defense Missile Squadron (3 BROP).
 The main task of the system is to cover air bases as a basic system, supplementing the fire zones of missile sets at low altitudes.
-On March 30, 2022, the first serial Pilica set was commissioned.
+In March 2022, the first serial Pilica set was commissioned.

 Units equipped with the PSR-A Pilica system: